Skip to main content

 Senior Research Scientist

-Michelle received multiple awards for her time at the CDC, including the 2021 Excellence in Leadership Award (GS 11-13) from the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB.
-As a graduate student, she was a 2014 Community of Scholars Fellow at the Institute of Research on Women and Gender (IRWG) at the University of Michigan, and a 2013 Fellow at the Summer Institute in LGBT Population Health at Fenway Institute in Boston.
+Michelle received the 2021 Excellence in Leadership Award (GS 11-13) from the CDC’s National Center for HIV/AIDS, Viral Hepatitis, STD, and TB and was recognized as a Community of Scholars Fellow at the Institute for Research on Women and Gender at the University of Michigan in 2014.

 Education